framely/community/docs/guide/build-provider.md

-# Build an hours provider
+# Build a simple provider

 On OpenCUI, a provider serves as a backend stub to actual backend implementation of the service.
 Most providers are external, meaning the backend is developed and deployed elsewhere in related but separated effort.
 However, there is an OpenCUI-hosted provider called [PostgREST provider](../reference/providers/postgrest.md), which allows you to use PostgreSQL as data storage and implement API functions using SQL on OpenCUI platform.
 OpenCUI will make these functions available to your chatbot and back office through a RESTful gateway called PostgREST.